jagodziankaaa/jagodziankaaa/README.md

 Hi there!
-I'm jagodziankaaa
+I'm jagodziankaaa,
-I live in poland
+I live in poland,
-I'm an otaku (❤❤❤ Kakegurui and Horimiya ❤❤❤)
+I'm an otaku (❤❤❤ Kakegurui and Horimiya ❤❤❤),
 Im nowhere

 Discord: